LordMikkel/Get_next_line/README.md

 **A kind of command `cat` implementation in C**

+Whether it's a file, input, or even a network connection, you will always need to read the content line by line.

 ## 📋 Overview

 `get_next_line` is a C function that reads from a file descriptor and returns one line at a time.
 Each call to the function returns the next line from the file, making it ideal for: